-- Just before cake is done, place all sauce ingredients into a saucepan.
-Bring to a boil, stirring constantly, and continue boiling gently until sauce is thickened, about two minutes.
-Remove done cake from oven and poke holes all over top with a fork.
-Pour hot sauce over hot cake.
-Allow to sit in pan until sauce is absorbed.
+- Remove the baked cake from the oven and poke holes all over the top with a fork.
+Pour the hot sauce over the hot cake.
+Allow the cake to sit in the pan until the sauce is absorbed.

 The difference between an ordinary life and an extraordinary life

 is finding extraordinary things in an ordinary life.